-Discounted and flow (DCE) A valuation mathodology which requires the application of financial modelling techniques Discounted cash flow (DCF) A valuation methodology which requires the application of financial modelling techniques.
-Discounted cash flow analysis requires assumptions to be made regarding the prospective income and expenses of a property, such assumptions pertaining to the quantity, quality, variability, timing, and duration of inflows and outflows over an assumed period.
+Description of different valuation approaches Discounted cash flow (DCF) A valuation methodology which requires the application of financial modelling techniques.
+Discounted cash flow analysis requires assumptions to be made regarding the prospective income and expenses of a property.
+Such assumptions pertain to the quantity, quality, variability, timing, and duration of inflows and outflows over an assumed period.
 The assessed cash flows are discounted to present value at an appropriate, market-derived discount rate to determine fair value.
 Income capitalisation approach (Cap rate) A valuation methodology which determines fair value by capitalising an asset's sustainable net income at an appropriate, market derived capitalisation rate based on an analysis of sales of comparable assets.
 Optimised depreciated replacement costs (ODRC) A valuation methodology whereby fair value is determined by calculating the cost of constructing a modern equivalent asset at current market based input cost rates, adjusted for the remaining useful life of the assets (depreciation) and any sub-optimal usage of the assets in their current application (optimisation).
 Market value existing use approach (MVEU) A valuation methodology whereby fair value, based on the highest and best alternative use (MVAU), is determined as the estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm's length transaction plus consenting and holding costs to provide land suitable for airport use.
 The consenting and holding costs are derived by the valuer using assumptions regarding the direct costs of obtaining consent, the developer's weighted average cost of capital and the holding period for conversion to airport use.